-The Chemical and Biological Defense (CBD) program was established by the Department of Defense (DoD) in 1994 to provide state-of-the-art defense capabilities to allow U.S. military forces to operate and successfully complete missions in chemical and biological warfare environments.
+The Chemical and Biological Defense, or CBD, program was established by the Department of Defense (DoD) in 1994 to provide state-of-the-art defense capabilities to allow U.S. military forces to operate and successfully complete missions in chemical and biological warfare environments.

-The overall objective of the CBD Small Business Innovation Research (SBIR) program is to elicit innovative solutions from the small business community that address chemical and biological defense technology gaps confronting DoD and to include technologies that will also have high commercialization potential in the private sector.
-Technologies developed under the SBIR program have the potential to transition to the Joint Program Executive Office for Chemical and Biological Defense (JPEO-CBD) if the appropriate level of technology maturity has been demonstrated.
+The overall objective of the CBD Small Business Innovation Research [SBIR] program is to elicit innovative solutions from the small business community that can address chemical and biological defense technology gaps confronting DoD and to include technologies that will also have high commercialization potential in the private sector.
+Technologies developed under the SBIR program have the potential to transition to the Joint Program Executive Office for Chemical and Biological Defense, or JPEO-CBD, if the appropriate level of technology maturity has been demonstrated.

-The CBD SBIR program is one of the 12 components within DoD and should not be confused with DTRA or the Defense Threat Reduction Agency.
-Although the Science and Technology portfolio for the Joint Chemical and Biological Defense Program is managed at DTRA, the CBD SBIR program and the DTRA SBIR program are separate programs, each with a separate budget and a separate program manager.
+The CBD SBIR program is one of the 12 components within DoD and is often confused with DTRA, or the Defense Threat Reduction Agency.
+However, the CBD and DTRA programs are separate programs, each with a separate budget and a separate program manager.

-CBD participates in both the SBIR program and the STTR program.
-The programs fund a large and diverse array of topic areas and technical disciplines including: detectors and sensors, medical pre-treatment, therapeutics, and diagnostics; de- contamination and protection; bioinformatics and data analysis systems; proteomics, molecular biology, drug development, and many more.
+CBD participates in both the SBIR and STTR programs.
+These programs fund a large and diverse array of topic areas and technical disciplines including: detectors and sensors; medical pre-treatment, therapeutics, and diagnostics; decontamination and protection; bioinformatics and data analysis systems; soldier support, health and performance; proteomics; molecular biology; drug development; and many more.